 - Unique Values - A listing of the unique values.
 For integer, date, and string fields, this is only shown if there are 1000 or fewer unique values, and for decimal fields, only if there are 255 or fewer unique values.
 In addition, this is not shown for string fields whose maximum string length is more than 255.

-- Click column headers to sort the summary statistics window based on that data.
+You can also click column headers to sort the summary statistics window based on that column, and use the actions button to export, refresh, or resize the window.